Yeramba

 The Yeramba was an Australian self-propelled howitzer built after the end of the Second World War in the late-1940s.
 They were produced by mounting the 25 pounder gun-howitzer on an American M3A5 Grant tank hull, and were converted by the Ordnance Factory in Bendigo from 1950 to 1952.
-The Yeramba was withdrawn from service in 1957 after becoming obsolete and remains the only self-propelled artillery introduced into service by the Australian Army.
+The Yeramba was withdrawn from service in 1957 after becoming obsolete.
 The name is from the yeramba, an Aboriginal instrument for throwing spears.

 History

 Development

 The 1947 defence program witnessed the formation of the Australian Regular Army and included in the plans for a permanent field force was a number of new armoured formations—the 2nd Armoured Brigade Group among them.
 Allocated to this independent brigade was 22nd Field Regiment, Royal Australian Artillery.
 One of the lessons of the war in Europe had been the need for artillery units in armoured brigades to have the same mobility and protection as the tanks they were supporting, and consequently a program was begun to acquire a self-propelled gun.

 However, as modern self-propelled artillery could not be purchased from overseas, it was decided to adapt a small number of M3 Grant tanks to the role.
 Although officially known as "Ordnance, Quick Firing, 25 pdr Mark 2/1, on Mounting Self propelled 25 pdr (AUST) Mark 1, on Carrier, Grant, Self Propelled 25 pdr (AUST) Mark 1", the name Warragal was proposed to replace this awkward nomenclature in general use.
 This was rejected, and in January 1951 the name 'SP 25 pounder Yeramba' was accepted as the official short name.

 Drawings for the Canadian Sexton self-propelled 25 pounder—also derived from the M3 chassis—were obtained and adapted, with the turret and much of the frontal armour of the Grant replaced by an open-topped fighting compartment.
 The driver's position and controls were moved down and to the right within the vehicle.
 Indeed, a new welded, open-topped superstructure was added in place of the 37 mm turret, forward hull, and sponson-mounted 75 mm gun.
 A QF 25 pounder Mk 2/1 with a 20 in fixed length recoil system and a muzzle brake was mounted centrally in the superstructure, allowing the gun to traverse over a 40 degree arc.
 Elevation was limited to 40 degrees, and depression to 9.5 degrees.
 The more resilient M4 Sherman suspension units replaced the M3 type bogies.
 Stowage was provided for 88 high explosive and/or smoke shells and 16 armour-piercing (AP) rounds.
 The 25-pounder and a strengthened saddle were mounted on a bolster-and-beam assembly welded to the track sponsons, whilst the gun was equipped with the same sighting gear as the towed field gun, allowing for both direct and indirect laying.